HendrixPineda/desktop_and_mobile/README.md

 # desktop_and_mobile
-fictitious website that uses media functions to scale in and out according to screen size
+fictitious website that uses media functions to scale in and out according to screen size usine HTML & CSS